Name: Global Domains International (GDI)

 Although I don’t recommend this, it can work for some of you if you can network and get people to purchase domain names from you.

-This is really a get in where you fit in type of business, so if you can see yourself making this work, then more power to you.
+This is really a get in where you fit in type of business.

 What I Really Think